-2. Make the Website Load Faster
+2. Make Your Website Load Faster

-Now this is one vital step to improve your customer experience on websites.
-A few extra seconds taken to load your website could mean catastrophic effects in terms of revenue.
+Now, this is one vital step to improving your customer experience on websites.
+A few extra seconds to load your website could mean catastrophic effects in terms of revenue.

 - 11% fewer page views